mchappyneil/UpStart/startup/name_ideas.md

 ## UpStart
    - Opposite of "start-up" company, like you're a new-hire getting your first start
    - Good connotation for students

+## Rookie
+   - Similar to "Newbie"
+   - More sports-related implication
+   - More google search results